Un-Break My Heart: Chart performance

-In the United States, "Un-Break My Heart" managed to peak at number one on the Billboard Hot 100 for eleven weeks, from the week of December 7, 1996 to the week of February 15, 1997, and stayed in the same position on the Adult Contemporary chart for fourteen weeks.
+In the United States, "Un-Break My Heart" managed to peak at number one on the Billboard Hot 100 for eleven weeks, from the week of December 7, 1996, to the week of February 15, 1997, and stayed in the same position on the Adult Contemporary chart for fourteen weeks.
 The song was later ranked as the fourth-most popular song of the decade on the 1990-1999 Decade-End Hot 100 chart.
 In July 2008, "Un-Break My Heart" was listed as the tenth most popular song of all time by Billboard.
 Despite its success on the Hot 100, the song would not reach the number-one position of the Hot R&B Singles chart, remaining at number two for four weeks behind "I Believe I Can Fly" by R. Kelly.
 It sold 2.4 million copies domestically and was certified platinum by the Recording Industry Association of America (RIAA).
 "Un-Break My Heart" also achieved commercial success worldwide, reaching number one in Austria, Belgium (Wallonia), the European Hot 100 Singles, Sweden, and Switzerland, while reaching the top five in several European countries.

 In the week of November 4, 1996, the song debuted at number four in the UK Singles Chart, reaching a peak at number two after seven weeks on the chart.
 According to the British Phonographic Industry (BPI), it has sold and streamed over 1,200,000 units there, being certified double platinum.
 In Australia, the song peaked at number six, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.

 Music video

 Background

-LaFace Records commissioned a music video to be directed by Bille Woodruff.
+LaFace Records commissioned a music video to be directed by American director Bille Woodruff.
 The concept is a melodramatic tearjerker that evolves around Braxton grieving the sudden death of her lover, played by model Tyson Beckford.